frankbria/email-assistant/docs/user-stories.md

 - UI must render task cards correctly (from Story 6).

 **Edge Cases:**
-- If an incoming email lacks a subject, use a default title (“(No Subject)”).
+- If an incoming email lacks a subject, use a default title ("(No Subject)").
 - If body parsing fails, fallback to saving the raw email body in the task summary.
 - If duplicate emails are accidentally processed, prevent duplicate tasks if possible (optional for MVP).